Another Last Word (The Red Ceilings Press, 2021) Available here.

 ‘In his own way I think the view of England that Cliff portrays is as distinctive as those created by Hughes or Larkin…It is a vision of in-between places in which nothing much happens or promises to: where the horses snack on bike chains, boats are called Freedom, dogs run sideways, and the seaside dogs are virtual’ – Anthony Wilson, Lifesaving Poems (Bloodaxe, 2015)

-Frank Freeman’s Dancing School (revised edition, Knives, Forks & Spoons Press, 2015) which received an Arts Council England Writer’s Award.
+Frank Freeman’s Dancing School, revised edition (Knives, Forks & Spoons Press, 2015) which received an Arts Council England Writers Award.
 Available here.
+See below for first edition.

 ‘Cliff Yates’s poems are among the most exciting, challenging and unpredictable of any being written now or for donkey’s years’ – Peter Sansom